A Modified Suspension-Balance Model for Deformable Particle Suspensions: Application to Blood Flows with Cell-Free Layer: Results

 \subsubsection{Comparison with classical SBM}

 In this section, we illustrate the differences between the classical suspension balance model (SBM) and our recently developed suspension balance model (MSBM) for blood flows, where we carry out channel flow simulations of particles with radius $a=2.82 \, \mu$m corresponding to the hydrodynamic radius of an RBC, a bulk volume fraction concentration of $\phi_b=0.2$, which is a commonly encountered value in blood flow in microvessels~\cite{liu2019}, and a maximum packing concentration of $\phi_m=0.5$. $U_0=0.01$ m/s is imposed at the inlet, which is ideal to obtain a physiologically relevant shear rate of $\gd \approx 1000$ s$^{-1}$ at the walls.
 The plasma viscosity is $\mu_f=0.0013$ Pa s and the density is $\rho=1000$ kg/m$^3$.
-For the simulation that incorporates the lift force, we use the following parameters: a standard value of $\alpha=4$ is used to evaluate the hindered settling function (see equation~(\ref{eq:hinderedsetf})), $f(1-\nu)=1.2$ (estimated value reported in~\cite{Abkarian2002}).
-The value of $\beta=1.2$ is discussed in section~\ref{sec:betavar}) and $h_0=1.0\times 10^{-12}$ m is used to guarantee strong lift force effects and avoid division by zero (see equation~(\ref{eq:lift_force1})).
 Our results can be found in figure~\ref{fig:BMSBMvsMSBM}, where it is evident that both models predict particle migration from regions of high stress to low stress, where blood cells move away from the walls toward the center of the geometry ($y=H/2$).
 This leads to high volume fraction in the region where the shear rate $\gd$ is negligible near the centerline.
-On the other hand, the MSBM predicts the cell-free layer (CFL) phenomenon, where a zero concentration of RBC is observed near the channel walls (at $y=0$ and at $y=1$), while a nonzero volume fraction at the channel-walls is observed for the conventional SBM.
+On the other hand, the MSBM predicts the CFL phenomenon, where a zero concentration of RBC is observed near the channel walls (at $y=0$ and at $y=1$), while a nonzero volume fraction at the channel-walls is observed for the conventional SBM.
 This leads us to conclude that the latter model fails to capture the CFL near the walls, and thus, the addition of the lift force was needed for the continuum model to capture this phenomenon.
-For the velocity profiles (see figure~\ref{fig:UxvsySBMMSBM})), we can notice that the SBM predicts a parabolic-like profile for the suspension, while our MSBM predicts a plug-flow like for blood.
+For the velocity profiles (see figure~\ref{fig:UxvsySBMMSBM}), we can notice that the SBM predicts a parabolic-like profile for the suspension, while our MSBM predicts a plug-flow like for blood~\cite{roman2012}.
 These kinds of flow profiles commonly appear in two-phase flows, shear-banding flows and yield-stress fluids~\cite{castisanc2022}, where there exists a rich region of a high-viscosity (or a solid-like behavior for yield-stress materials) at the centerline, while the regions near the wall are dominated by a low-viscosity (or a viscous region for yield-stress materials).
 The high volume fraction is responsible for blunting or flattening the parabolic velocity profile at the core of the channel.
 Our results agree with observations made by Lyon and Leal~\cite{Lyon1998}.